hnrch02/tube-panic/README.txt

 Walls block your movement.

 A, V, <, > - You
-This indicated the direction you are facing.
+This indicates the direction you are facing.

 ---------------------------------------------------------------------------------